samizdatco/skia-canvas/docs/api/context.md

 #### `outline`

-By default, textures are drawn to the canvas using a using a [clipping path][clip()] to match the shape being filled or stroked.
+By default, textures are drawn to the canvas using a [clipping path][clip()] to match the shape being filled or stroked.
 This is quick and gives good results when generating bitmaps.
 But for exports to PDF or SVG, you may want to ‘flatten’ the texture into plain Bézier paths by setting the `outline` argument to `true`.
 Enabling this option does some fairly expensive vector math (which will slow down rendering), but yields cleaner vectors in the output file:

 ![clipped vs outlined textures](../assets/createTexture-outline@2x.png)